International Relations - $45,880

 Sociology - $42,000

-Sociology is a social science that analyzes human interactions, and therefore studies individuals, groups, communities, organizations, cultures, and societies—both past and present.
+Sociology is a social science that analyzes human interactions, and therefore, studies individuals, groups, communities, organizations, cultures, and societies—both past and present.
+Sociology degrees give you the skills necessary to engage with the world, understand its changes and how to solve its problems.
 Some career paths open to a Sociology degree are management, human relations, and/or research.

 Healthcare Administration - $42,000